LMS-Community/lms-server-repository/index.md

 ## Development Build - {{ page.dev }}

 The `dev` version is where you'll find all the latest and greatest features.
 But as it's under development you might encounter bugs, or changing behaviour.
-Use at your own risk!
+Please only use this build if you're willing to deal with the occasional broken build!

 {% include release-block.md branch=page.dev page=page %}